hankh95/nusy-product-team/GLOSSARY.md

 The vision of a self-managing, self-improving AI system that can plan, execute, and optimize its own development processes without human intervention.

+### Two-Namespace Model

+Repository organization separating production domain code (`domain/`) from self-improvement system code (`self-improvement/`).
+Ensures clear boundaries between business logic and autonomous improvement capabilities.

+### Domain Namespace

+The `domain/` directory containing production code that implements core business functionality.
+Subject to high stability requirements and full testing coverage.

+### Self-Improvement Namespace

+The `self-improvement/` directory containing code that implements autonomous improvement capabilities.
+Includes experimental features, development tools, and agent implementations with lower stability requirements.

+### Canonical Scaffold

+The `santiago-pm/` folder serving as the authoritative template for self-improvement artifacts and processes.
+Provides nautical-themed organization for autonomous agents and human developers.

+### Santiago-PM Scaffold

+The canonical self-improvement scaffold implementing nautical theming for product management artifacts.
+Includes cargo manifests, ship's logs, voyage trials, and navigation charts for structured autonomous operation.

+### Runtime Architecture

+The operational structure of the Santiago system during execution.
+Defines how agents, knowledge graphs, and external services interact to achieve autonomous software development.

+### Self-Improving Multi-Agent System

+An AI system that can autonomously modify its own code, processes, and capabilities.
+Santiago implements this through the self-improvement namespace and canonical scaffold patterns.

+### Expedition Pattern

+Development methodology using isolated branches and numbered experiment directories for autonomous work.
+Enables safe, reviewable changes with clear success criteria and rollback capabilities.

+### Triage Report

+Analysis document proposing target homes for repository artifacts during migration.
+Categorizes files for retention, movement, or archival based on the target architecture.

+### Migration Principles

+Guidelines for restructuring the repository to align with target architecture:

+- Preserve history (archive, don't delete)
+- Small, reviewed changes
+- Non-destructive operations first
+- Focus on documentation and planning before structural changes

 ## Naming Convention

 - **Individual AI Agents**: Named after characters from "The Old Man and the Sea" (Santiago, Manolin)